 The material used for flashing is usually rust-resistant metal.
 Galvanized sheet metal is most commonly used, though aluminum and copper are used for certain applications.
-When a roofer installs flashing, he uses an adhesive and sealant to keep it in place and to prevent water penetration around the edges.
+When a roofer installs flashing, he uses an adhesive or sealant to keep it in place and to prevent water penetration around the edges.

 You will see flashing around any opening in the roof surface, including skylights, chimneys, vent pipes, and dormers.
 It’s also used to cover the joints between deck boards in roof valleys.

-When Does Flashing Need Repair
+When Does Flashing Need to be Repaired?